NeggFriedRice/CramHub/README.md

 - Grant all permissions on database schemas to admin user
 - `grant all on schema public to cramhub_dev;`

+#### Application Environment files
+- Create a new `.flaskenv` file and change the included code in the `.flaskenv_sample` file to suit your needs
+- Create a new `.env` file and change the included code in the `.env_sample` file to suit your needs

 #### Create tables, seed database and run Flask application
 - Open a WSL terminal (exit out of PostgreSQL if still open)
 - Create the tables